carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     application code.

--   There will be a build option for the optimized build to select a trade-off point between performance (speed, binary size, memory size) and hardening or mitigation for the remaining safety violations.
+-   There will be a build option for the optimized build to select a trade-off between performance (including speed, binary size, and memory size) and hardening or mitigation for the remaining safety violations.

 -   Developers need a strong testing methodology to engineer correct software.
-    We will encourage this and then leverage it with the checking build modes to find and fix bugs and vulnerabilities.
+    Carbon will encourage testing and then leverage it with the checking build modes to find and fix bugs and vulnerabilities.

 -   Language design choices should allow more efficient implementations of the hardening and testing build modes.
 They should also allow better automation